Acharavi, Corfu – Resort Guide

 Some parts of the beach have a paved promenade or a road running alongside, while others don’t.
 You can only walk the entire length of the beach on the sand.

-Overall it’s very flat and it’s possible to reach the beach without steps.
+Overall, it’s very flat (unless you’re staying in one of the hotels further back) and it’s possible to reach the beach without steps.

 There is no Seatrac for wheelchair access.